|Nutritional Guidelines (per serving)|

 This recipe, reprinted with permission from "Asian American Village Online", is westernized in that it is baked and includes cake ingredients like butter and eggs.
 It's an ideal recipe if you are short on time or don't like standing over the stove, worrying if the steamer will boil dry.
 The changes also make it a great introductory dessert to share with people who might not be familiar with Asian cakes.
 Even with these alterations, this baked cake will give you the taste of traditional Nian Gao, if not the same texture.

 Place all of the ingredients but the beans in the bowl of an electric mixer and mix at medium speed for 2 minutes.
 Beat for 2 more minutes at high speed.

 Sprinkle the extra Mochiko flour into the baking dish and then add half of the batter.

 Spread the red adzuki beans on top.
 (You can mix some batter into the beans if they are too thick to spread).

 Spread the other half of the batter over the red azuki beans.
 Bake for 40 to 50 minutes.
-Test for doneness by inserting a chopstick (this is Chinese New Year’s Cake after all!).
+Test for doneness by inserting a chopstick (this is a Chinese New Year Cake after all!).
 If it comes out clean, it is done.

 - Working with glutinous rice flour for the first time can be a bit challenging since it doesn't behave exactly the same as other flours.
-The batter is meant to be quite liquidy—a milkshake-like consistency is accurate.
+The batter is meant to be quite liquid—consider the consistency of a milkshake.
 The glutinous rice flour will absorb the water during baking.
 When adding the adzuki beans, they will sink a bit into the batter, which is fine.